 - Optional: 2 cups crispy rice cereal

-- Preheat oven to 350°F. Prepare cookie sheets with parchment paper or silicone baking mat.
+- Preheat oven to 350°F. Prepare cookie sheets with parchment paper or a silicone baking mat.

 - Cream butter until smooth; add sugars and cream further.
 Add vanilla and eggs one at a time; mix until light and creamy.